General Program Information

 Yes.
 This program is delivered 100% online.

-No. To be admitted to the MS-DS as a degree-seeking student, you must enroll in and complete your pathway with a 3.0 GPA or better.
-Your pathway is a series of 3 one-credit courses with a focus on either statistics or computer science – you choose the pathway that is right for you.
+No. To be admitted to the ME-EM on Coursera as a degree-seeking student, you must enroll in and complete your pathway with a 3.0 GPA or better.
+Your pathway is a series of 3, one-credit courses with a focus on either finance or project management – you choose the pathway that is right for you.
 The courses in your pathway are part of the required curriculum, so you make direct progress toward your degree as you complete your pathway.

 No. Because this program is entirely online, students are not eligible for a student visa (e.g., F-1 or J-1 visa) or Form I-20.
 Students who are already in the US on an H1-B visa need to work with their sponsor to determine if they are eligible to participate in this correspondence course.

-You must reach out to the Registrar at email@example.com to request that you be changed to an MS-DS student.
-This is an important step to ensure you are able to enroll in classes, earn admission to the MS-DS degree program, and receive Data Science communications.
+You must reach out to the Registrar at email@example.com to request that you be changed to an ME-EM student.
+This is an important step to ensure you are able to enroll in classes, earn admission to the ME-EM degree program, and receive Engineering Management communications.
+However, the ME-EM allows up to 9 credits from the MS-EE and MS-DS on Coursera programs to count towards the ME-EM on Cousera degree.

 Yes, you must maintain a 3.00 average throughout the program to remain in good academic standing.
-The MS-DS degree cannot be awarded until the minimum 3.00 cumulative GPA has been achieved.
-See the MS-DS Student Handbook for details, including what happens if your cumulative GPA falls below 3.00.
+The ME-EM degree cannot be awarded until the minimum 3.00 cumulative GPA has been achieved.
+See the ME-EM Student Handbook for details, including what happens if your cumulative GPA falls below 3.00.
+The ME-EM degree only allows 3 credts of C+ grades to count, all other grades must be higher than a C+.

-A specialization consists of 3 one-credit courses linked together to more fully cover a topic.
+A specialization consists of three, 1-credit courses linked together to more fully cover a topic.

 This degree is self-paced, and there is no minimum or maximum number of courses required per session.
 We recommend new students take one class in their first session as they adjust to the demands of this graduate-level program.
 In subsequent terms, we recommend students take 3 or fewer courses per session, which is equivalent to a full-time graduate-level course load.
 Students who take 3 courses per session complete the degree in about 2 years.
 You must complete all courses within 8 years.

-See Curriculum to find MS-DS courses and view course details.
+See Curriculum to find ME-EM courses and view course details.

-Pathways are a series of three 1-credit courses with a focus on either statistics or computer science.
+Pathways are a series of three, 1-credit courses with a focus on either finance or project management.
 Complete your pathway with a 3.0 GPA or better to be admitted to the program.

 Choose one of the following pathways:

-Yes, all students must complete the courses in both the Data Science Foundations: Statistical Inference pathway and the Data Science Foundations: Data Structures & Algorithms pathway to complete the degree.
+Yes, all students must complete the courses in both the Finance for Technical Managers pathway and the Project Management pathway to complete the degree.
 To gain admission, you only need to complete one pathway, and you can choose the pathway that is right for you.
-Start with the Data Science Foundations: Statistical Inference pathway if you are strong in statistics.
-Start with the Data Science Foundations: Data Structures & Algorithms pathway if you are strong in computer science.

-Note that you cannot "mix and match" pathways to earn program admission.
+Please note that you cannot "mix and match" pathways to earn program admission.
 You must complete all 3 courses within one pathway to gain admission.
-(E.g., you cannot complete 2 courses in the Data Structures & Algorithms Pathway and 1 course in the Statistical Inference for Data Science Pathway to earn admission.)
+You cannot, for example, complete 2 courses in the Finance for Technical Managers pathway and 1 course in the Project Management pathway to earn admission.

 To successfully complete a pathway and earn admission to the program, you must:

-You can also preview the second pathway option as a non-credit learner, and then upgrade to for-credit when you are ready to pay tuition and complete the final exams.
+You can also preview the second pathway option as a non-credit learner, and then upgrade to for-credit when you are ready to pay tuition and complete the final exam.

 Courses are open for 8 weeks.
 There are 6 enrollment sessions per year.
 Each enrollment window starts 2 weeks before the first day of class and ends 2 weeks before all coursework is due.
 All for-credit coursework is due by the last day of the 8-week session.